-If you are interested in doing a Computer Science PhD under my supervision, please send me an informal application email including your CV, unofficial transcripts, and links to github and competitive programming profiles (if any).
+PhD.
+If you are interested in doing a PhD under my supervision, please send me an informal application email including your CV, unofficial transcripts, and links to github and competitive programming profiles (if any).
 Be patient after sending the email.
 I often receive hundreds of messages per day and it will take me a while to reply, but I will eventually reply.

 Vacancies.
 We currently have openings for a number of PhD positions at the Gran Sasso Science Institute (GSSI), L'Aquila, Italy, starting in the academic year 2026-2027.
-There are 10 GSSI-wide scholarships in Computer Science + 4 additional scholarships in Theoretical Computer Science reserved for the European Research Council Grant "SPES: Sparsity-guided Efficient SMT-solving for Program Verification".
-The official call, in Italian, is available here.
+There are 10 GSSI-wide scholarships in Computer Science + 4 additional scholarships in Theoretical Computer Science reserved for the European Research Council Grant SPES: Sparsity-guided Efficient SMT-solving for Program Verification.
+The official call in Italian and its English translation are available here.
+There will be similar vacancies every year in the foreseeable future.

 Degree Requirements.
 Candidates should have or be completing a four or five-year degree in Mathematics or Computer Science with a theoretical focus, e.g. in logic, formal methods, or algorithms and complexity.
 3-year BSc degrees are not sufficient.
 Candidates graduating from Italian/EU universities must have an MSc before the PhD's starting date.
 Other candidates must have at least a 4-year degree.
 It is up to the selection committee to decide if a candidate's foreign qualification is sufficient to give access to PhD studies at GSSI.
+If your degree does not meet the legal requirements for access to the PhD, you may consider GSSI's master's scholarships in L'Aquila.
+See this link.

 Expectations and Desired Qualities.
 Candidates are expected to be comfortable and fluent in programming, especially implementing algorithmic ideas and combinations of various data structures, and have a strong mathematical background.
 Prior research experience in theoretical computer science or computational mathematics is a plus, as is a track-record of success in computing and mathematics Olympiads or competitive programming.
 The successful candidates will complete a truly interdisciplinary and impactful PhD and their research will interface with SMT-solving, parameterized algorithms, logic, graph decompositions, compilers, program analysis and computational real algebraic geometry.
 While knowledge in all of these areas is certainly not expected at the beginning of the PhD, the successful candidate is expected to be able and eager to learn about them during their doctoral studies and use them in their research.